hmha1/Glutaminyl_cyclase_virtual_screening/README.md

 |----------|----------|
 | CCOc1ccc2nc(S(N)(=O)=O)sc2c1  | 7.52 |
 | CN1CCN(CC1)C2=NC3=CC=CC=C3N2| 6.84|

+Dataset for virtual screeing is retrieved from COCONUT database (https://coconut.naturalproducts.net/)

 ## Model architecture
 The proposed model is a hybrid regression framework that combines transformer-based embeddings and Morgan fingerprint features, both generated from SMILES strings.
 The architecture includes a transformer branch, a fingerprint branch, and a fusion regression head for pIC50 prediction.